 We rely, and intend to continue to rely, on third-party suppliers and contract manufacturers to provide us with materials for our clinical trials and commercial-scale production of our products.
-These suppliers and manufacturers must continuously adhere to cGMP as well as any applicable corresponding manufacturing regulations outside of the United States.
-In complying with these regulations, we and our third-party suppliers and contract manufacturers must continuously adhere to cGMP as well as any applicable corresponding manufacturers must expend significant time, money and effort in the areas of design and development, testing, production, record-keeping, and quality control to assure that our products meet applicable specifications and other regulatory requirements.
+These suppliers and manufacturers must continuously adhere to cGMP, DEA, and state regulations for controlled substances, as well as any applicable corresponding manufacturing regulations outside of the United States.
+In complying with these regulations, we and our third-party suppliers and contract manufacturers must expend significant time, money and effort in the areas of design and development, testing, production, record-keeping, and quality control to assure that our products meet applicable specifications and other regulatory requirements.
 Failure to comply with these requirements could result in an enforcement action against us, including warning letters, the seizure of products, suspension or withdrawal of approvals, shutting down of production, and criminal prosecution.
-Any of these third-party suppliers or contract manufacturers will also be subject to inspections by the FDA and other regulatory agencies.
-If any of our third-party suppliers or contract manufacturers fail to comply with CGMP or other applicable manufacturing regulations, our ability to develop and commercialize our products could suffer significant interruptions and delays.
+Any of these third-party suppliers or contract manufacturers will also be subject to inspections by the FDA, DEA, state and other regulatory agencies.
+If any of our third-party suppliers or contract manufacturers fail to comply with cGMP or other applicable manufacturing regulations and requirements related to registration, security, recordkeeping and reporting of controlled substances, our ability to develop, commercialize, manufacture and distribute our products could suffer significant interruptions and delays.